pymc-devs/pytensor/doc/extending/op.rst

   This method is responsible for creating output :class:`Variable`\s of a suitable symbolic `Type` to serve as the outputs of this :Class:`Op`'s application.
-The :class:`Variable`\s found in ``*inputs`` must be operated on using Aesara's symbolic language to compute the symbolic output :class:`Variable`\s.
+The :class:`Variable`\s found in ``*inputs`` must be operated on using Pytensor's symbolic language to compute the symbolic output :class:`Variable`\s.
 This method should put these outputs into an :class:`Apply` instance, and return the :class:`Apply` instance.